31 October 2024

 Bristol City Council is also proposing to improve some of the river’s dilapidated historic infrastructure, including metal work around the original ‘penstock’ sluice gates.
 In the past these managed the flow of the river to the factories of Bedminster to which it powered.

-Having been granted planning permission, the council will now look to appoint a contractor to begin construction work on the river restoration works in Plot 3, which will be the first phase to be delivered, with work expected to start towards the end of 2025 and be completed in 2026.
+Having been granted planning permission, the council will now look to appoint a contractor to begin construction work on the river restoration works in Plot 3, and further updates will be provided in due course.

 River restoration work on Plot 1 and Plot 5 will take place in future phases, in-line with the associated development plot’s construction timeframes.